1) What is it?

 In most places, almost as soon as Bd is detected at a new site, the frogs begin dying off.
 In a period of a few months, frog populations can go from abundant to nearly nonexistent.
 Most mass die-offs occur soon after frogs transform from tadpoles into frogs, leaving pond or stream shorelines littered with dead frogs.
 But in some places frogs may be infected even though die-offs are not observed.

-Pinnacles biologists conducted a study of Bd at Pinnacles National Monument from 2006-2007.
+Pinnacles biologists conducted a study of Bd at Pinnacles National Park from 2006-2007.
 We tested animals for Bd by swabbing their skin and sending the swabs to a lab for DNA analysis.
 All three frog and toad species we tested at Pinnacles are infected with Bd: Pacific tree frog, Western toad, and California red-legged frog.
-We have also found it in foothill yellow-legged frogs and Pacific tree frogs outside the Monument.
+We have also found it in foothill yellow-legged frogs and Pacific tree frogs outside the park.
 Nevertheless, we rarely find dead frogs, and frog populations appear to remain stable.